VascoSch92/awesome_python_math_packages/README.md

 ## Analysis

-- [PyAbel](https://github.com/PyAbel/PyAbel):A python package for Abel and inverse Abel transforms
+- [PyAbel](https://github.com/PyAbel/PyAbel): A python package for Abel and inverse Abel transforms

 ## Animations and Images